mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 assist raw die rolls.
-If the characters are searching for a lost scout vessel and find an asteroid that is off its normal path, a smart player may conclude that it has been disturbed by a collision and decide to check the charts for the asteroid’s normal orbit and match its current path with that orbit.
-The difference will be due to the collision and that will give the characters a starting point for their search, as their ship’s computer should be able to model possible collision parameters and suggest possible vectors for the wreck to have bounced off at.
+If the characters are searching for a lost scout vessel and find an asteroid that is off its normal path, a smart player may conclude that it has been disturbed by a collision and decide to check the charts for the asteroid's normal orbit and match its current path with that orbit.
+The difference will be due to the collision and that will give the characters a starting point for their search, as their ship's computer should be able to model possible collision parameters and suggest possible vectors for the wreck to have bounced off at.